oracle-livelabs/security/data-safe/assess-database-users/assess-database-users.md

 6. Click the name of a user assessment for your target database.
 Notice that you cannot refresh the data in a saved user assessment.

-## Task 9: Download the latest user assessment as a PDF report
+## Task 8 (Optional): Download the latest user assessment as a PDF report

 1. Return to the latest user assessment.
 To do so, in the breadcrumb at the top of the page, click **User Assessment**.
 Click the **Target Summary** tab, and then click **View Report** for your target database.